PlanYourFIRE Logo

 Core Principles

-The main idea behind FIRE is to aggressively save and invest a high percentage of your income during your working years so that you can stop working for money decades before the traditional retirement age.
+The main idea behind the FIRE lifestyle is to aggressively save and invest a high percentage of your income during your working years so that you can stop working for money decades before the traditional retirement age.

 • High Savings Rate: Proponents of FIRE often aim to save 50% or more of their after-tax income.
 This is the most critical component, as it both builds your investment portfolio and keeps your living expenses low.